Potato quarantine procedures

 Phytosanitairy measurements are required by EU Directives to prevent the spread of new potato pathogens from South America into the European Union.
 The collection of wild and primitive potato species is maintained in the form of botanical seeds.
 Therefore only true seed transmittable diseases from the quarantine list need to be screened for.
 Andean potato mottle virus (APMV) is not transmitted by true seed.

 July 1997 the European Commission has put Potato Yellowing Virus (PYV) new on the quarantine list and removed Arracacha virus B from it.
 However, 3 years later Arracacha virus B is on the list again and PYV removed (Council Directive 2000/29/EC).
-This EC directive on Plant Health is available in several languages.
-The directive was included into the Plant Health Regulations for the Netherlands.
+The directive is included into the Plant Health Regulations for the Netherlands.
 Information on Plant Passport obligations in the Netherlands is provided by the Dutch Ministry of Economic Affairs, Agriculture and Innovation.
-On 14 december 2019 the 2000/29 regulation will be replaced by 2016/2031, including extended phytosanitairy obligations and plant passport use for more crops (info NVWA).
+On 14 December 2019 the 2000/29 regulation was replaced by 2016/2031, including extended phytosanitairy obligations and plant passport use for more crops (info NVWA).

 All plants used for rejuvenation are tested by the NVWA (Netherlands Food and Consumer Product Safety Authority [till 2009 Plantenziektenkundige Dienst]) in Wageningen.
 At the subsequent regeneration, botanical seeds are produced meeting the zero tolerance for quarantine diseases.
 Following pathogens are being tested:

 True seed transmitted viruses: 1995-1999 using the indicator plants Chenopodium quinoa (or C. amaranticolor), Nicotiana oxidentalis-P1 and N. bentamiana, maximum bulking rate 5.
 Starting in 2000 in 2-fold C. quinoa (or C. amaranticolor) and in 4-fold N. hesperis-67A (or N. oxidentalis-P1) (Verhoeven & Roenhorst, 2003).
+Furthermore, the potato plants were weekly visually inspected.
 These procedures include screening for:

 For the test on quarantine viruses leaves are picked when the potato plants are about 25 cm tall.
 Three weeks after inoculation of the indicator plants the results will be available.
 In case of symptoms on the indicator plants the potato plants are retested serologically.
 It is assumed that the indicator plants will also show symptoms on infections with unknown potato viruses.
 Further on, all potato plants are visually inspected.